QuantEcon/lecture-source-jl/source/rst/multi_agent_models/uncertainty_traps.rst

 * :math:`\{w_t\}` is IID and standard normal

-The random variable :math:`\theta_t` is not observable at any time
+The random variable :math:`\theta_t` is not observable at any time.

 Output
 ------

-There is a total :math:`\bar M` of risk averse entrepreneurs
+There is a total :math:`\bar M` of risk averse entrepreneurs.

 Output of the :math:`m`-th entrepreneur, conditional on being active in the market at time :math:`t`, is equal to